rachitapateldeploys/CTF-walkthroughs/OverTheWire/Bandit/level-0.md

 Port: `2220`

 **Command Format:** `ssh Username@Host -p Port`
-Note: You can IP instead of Host.
+Note: You can use IP instead of Host.

 On successful login
 ![level 0](../Images/level0-login.png)